Perspective | Trump’s impeachment argument: A defeated president can do whatever he wants

 In the case of such a president, the most dangerous time is just before the end of his term.
 This is when — having exhausted other means of remaining in office — he might seek to disrupt the peaceful transfer of power by inciting a violent coup.

-The Article of Impeachment against former president Donald Trump alleges that Trump did exactly that: After various attempts to overturn the election failed, he incited an insurrection against Congress with the goal of having himself declared the winner of the election.
+The article of impeachment against former president Donald Trump alleges that Trump did exactly that: After various attempts to overturn the election failed, he incited an insurrection against Congress with the goal of having himself declared the winner of the election.
 The remedy sought is to disqualify Trump from holding office in the future.
 His trial is beginning Tuesday.

 But Trump’s impeachment trial brief, filed with the Senate ahead of the proceedings, puts forward two theories of the Constitution which, taken together, create what we might call a last-minute-violent-coup exception.
 The idea that Trump’s defense is advancing, intentionally or not, is that presidents can violate their oath of office — or even incite a rebellion — and avoid a Senate trial as long as they do these things close to the end of their time in office.